Jauler/shitty_cpu/readme.md

 * write enable input
 * output

-So we basically I would like a "memory" which would remembers input value when clock is on the rising edge and write enable input is high.
+So basically I would like a "memory" which remembers input value when clock is on the rising edge and write enable input is high.
 And output should always represent the "remembered" value.

 This is how we can achieve this for single bit: